PayString/paystring-documentation/docs/integrate-payid-users.md

 ## Set environment variables

-PayID depends on environment variables.
+PayString depends on environment variables.
 All of these environment variables are read in [src/config.ts](https://github.com/payid-org/payid/blob/master/src/config.ts) and assigned to variables.
 During integration, look through all of the environment variables used in [src/config.ts](https://github.com/payid-org/payid/blob/master/src/config.ts) to ensure all are set properly for your environment.

 ## Update database migrations